Liam-Griffiths/liams-vibe-gi/README.md

 - **Modern OpenGL**: Shader-based rendering pipeline
 - **Real-time Camera**: WASD + mouse controls for scene exploration

+## Dependencies

+This project uses git submodules to manage external dependencies:
+- **ImGui**: Included as a submodule at `third_party/imgui` for immediate mode GUI
+- **System libraries**: GLFW, GLM, FreeType (installed via package manager)

+When cloning, use `--recursive` flag or run `git submodule update --init --recursive` to fetch all dependencies.

 ## Prerequisites

 ### All Platforms